muhhammdsallam/pencil-backend-assignment/README.md

 The questions are annotated with topics that follow a hierarchical structure represented by a topic tree.
 Each question can have one or more annotations, each corresponding to a topic in the tree.

 ## Topic Schema
-In order to make efficient and optimized queries to find the descendants of a given topic in the tree, I followed the Materialized Path Pattern which is simply that I store each node of the topics tree as a document with the following Schema as an example:

 Example Topic Tree:
 Consider a topic tree related to Biology: